Strawberry Rabdi Recipe

 This is an incredible North Indian dessert that can be made in summer when markets are loaded with fresh strawberries.

-Be it a get-together, a festival, or a wedding, this strawberry rabdi will surely be a winner.
+Whether it’s a get-together, a festival, or a wedding, this strawberry rabdi is sure to be a winner.

 Ingredients